fseha-hagos/unit-testing-and-git-project/README.md

 -> display student grade
 -> remove/ delete student
--> and over all calculate the gpa, cgpa of every student registered
+-> and over all calculate the gpa, cgpa of every student registered best way to do that is by doing test first